 The University of Manchester host a XC Relay Race every year in October, and if you want to get involved with the Haries, this is the trip to come on.
 The race is a 3km lap of some football pitches, which is admittedly a bit rubbish.
 But this doesn’t matter, because the real reason we go is the social afterwards, and to introduce our freshers to the world of University running – in fact the race is so casual we start fattening ourselves on baked goods and beverages (be they alcoholic or otherwise) as soon as we cross the line.
 Once the formalities of the running is out the way, we all get dressed up in Green, head over to our hosts’ (Manchester Uni runners let us sleep on their floors) houses, and prepare for the night of madness to come.
 All the rival university teams head to the same Indian restaurant on the famous Curry Mile, and what follows is hard to describe.
 There’s chanting.
 There’s drinking.
 There’s A LOT of curry.
 We head out to a club.
 Memories are blurred.
 It’s awesome, and not one to miss.

 BUCS (British Universities and Colleges Sport) XC is our biggest race of the year.
 University teams from all other the UK meet up in January and compete to determine who’s the best at cross country running.
 So it’s kind of a big deal.
-For this we travel down to whoever is hosting (2015 is The University of Sussex), take part in one of the maddest, muddiest and most brutal cross country races you’ll ever do, and then head to the after-party with the rest of the teams.
+For this we travel down to whoever is hosting (2018 is Brunel University), take part in one of the maddest, muddiest and most brutal cross country races you’ll ever do, and then head to the after-party with the rest of the teams.
 It’s great fun, and will make you proud to be a Edinburgh Harie.

 Isle of Man